DreadLordMikey/PolySharpFeatureDemo/README.md

 If your project uses a `packages.config` file, consider migrating it to use the newer [PackageReference](https://learn.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files) element in the `.csproj` file.
 Source code generation is more reliable when `PackageReference` elements are used as opposed to a `packages.config` file.

-## Polyfills by C# Version

-In each section below, if a bullet point is a hyperlink, the feature has been tested via unit test.
-Unless otherwise specified, the presence of a hyperlink indicates that the tests pass, and the feature is available via polyfill and works as documented in the linked Microsoft online documentation.

 ## Test Results by Version

+Each of the pages below provides a feature compatibility matrix that describes the availability of each feature in each version of the .NET Framework tested.

 - [C# 8](CSharp8.Tests/CSharp8.md)
 - [C# 9](CSharp9.Tests/CSharp9.md)
 - [C# 10](CSharp10.Tests/CSharp10.md)
 - [C# 11](CSharp11.Tests/CSharp11.md) _In progress_

+## Polyfills by C# Version

+In each section below, if a bullet point is a hyperlink, the feature has been tested via unit test.
+Unless otherwise specified, the presence of a hyperlink indicates that the tests pass, and the feature is available via polyfill and works as documented in the linked Microsoft online documentation.

 ### C# 8